There are many movies that are worth seeing, but there are a lot of stinkers as well. My goal here is to weed out the good from the bad.

 The Pros & Cons

 Pro: Christopher Robin (+8pts)

-First things first, Ewan McGregor is great.
+Ewan McGregor was great.
 He was very charismatic and relatable in this movie, so it was easy to get sucked into this story and invested in the titular character.
-I went into this movie with the expectation that Christopher Robin would be a grumpy adult that lost his inner child.
-What I did not expect was the character development that explained how he got to where he is when we meet him at the beginning of this story.
+I went into this movie with the expectation that Christopher Robin would be a grumpy adult who had lost his inner child.
+What I did not expect was the character development that explained how he got to where he was, and the understandable pressures that he was under when we meet him at the beginning of this story.

-At the beginning of the movie there is a montage scene, which is maybe a minute or two long, that explains the character’s growth into adulthood.
-It is a very understandable progression, but what made this character so interesting was that he thinks he is happy.
-He thinks his daughter is happy, and that he is a fun father.
-Unfortunately, he is completely oblivious to the fact that his life has become void of happiness.
+At the beginning of the movie there was a montage scene, which was maybe a minute or two long, that explained the character’s growth into adulthood.
+It was a very understandable progression, but what made this character so interesting was that he thought he was happy.
+He thought his daughter was happy, and that he was a fun father.
+Unfortunately, he was completely oblivious to the fact that his life had actually become void of happiness.
 It makes you wonder what the childhood version of yourself would think of your life now.
-Christopher was kind, but he was blind, which made him an interesting character to follow on this journey.
+Christopher was kind, but he was blind, which made him in desperate need for Pooh's help, and it made him an interesting character to follow on this journey.

 Con: Evelyn Robin (-3pts)